Supply Chain Optimisation with Python

 - Currency change

-Feel free to share suggestions of additional constraints to improve the model and meet your industry's business requirements.
+Feel free to share suggestions for additional constraints to improve the model and meet your industry's business requirements.

 About Me

-If you’re looking for tailored consulting solutions to optimize your supply chain and meet sustainability goals, contact me.
+If you’re looking for tailored consulting solutions to optimise your supply chain and meet sustainability goals, contact me.